markmahoney/emacs.d/README.md

 ## Packages

-I've spent a little bit of time making package bootstrapping automatic across machines, and not letting package.el to crap all over my files.
-This maybe be of some interest to others!
-And, conversely, possibly not!
+I've spent a little bit of time making package bootstrapping automatic across machines, and not letting package.el crap all over my files.
+This maybe be of interest to others!
+And, conversely, it may not!

 ## Modes

 Mode setups are a bit chaotic at the moment, particularly in the JS realm; I'm trying to get the modern React-based stack to be nice and adhere to per-project standards.
-In some cases indentation seems to deviate a bit from expectations in RJSX mode, but if you have Prettier configured it'll do the right thing on save.
+In some cases indentation seems to deviate a bit from expectations in RJSX mode, but if you have Prettier configured it'll do the right thing on save (though I don't have a good non-hardcoded, per-project way to configure that yet).